Isivile23/Python-Week-1/README.md

 * They are accessible from anywhere in your program, including all functions.
 * Its generally recommended to minimize the use of global variables as they can make code harder to understand and maintain.

+## Recursion

+Python accepts function recursion, which means a defined function can call itself.
+Recursion is a common mathematical and programming concept.
+It means that a function calls itself.
+This has the benefit of meaning that you can loop through data to reach a result.